Siegfried (bishop of Piacenza)

 Siegfried, also Sigefred or Sigifredo (died 14 April 1031), was the bishop of Piacenza from 997 until his death.
 He was a loyal and rewarded participant in the imperial church system and a notable builder in the city of Piacenza.

+Family

 Born into a Lombard family, Siegfried was the son of Rotofred and Constantina.
 His father's brothers were Archbishop John X of Ravenna and Otto, a patron of the monastery of San Savino in Piacenza.
 He was also related to bishops John II of Lucca and Cunibert of Turin, and the scholar Anselm of Besate.
 Anselm writes of Siegfried as a saint.